telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/overview.md

 RadPdfProcessing provides two options for import and export - using PDF Stream Processing and through the PdfFormatProvider class.
 This section describes the benefits of the two approaches in different scenarios.

 If you need to import a PDF document in order to add content to it and save it back, you can take advantage of the PDF Stream Processing mechanism.
-Choosing this approach, you will gain a great performance with minimal memory usage as well as a warranty that the existing content will be preserved no matter of the PDF features used in your document.
+Choosing this approach, you will gain a great performance with minimal memory usage as well as support for the majority of the PDF format features.

 >An important thing to note is that, due to its specifics, PDF Stream Processing doesn't support encrypted documents.
 If your document is using some sort of encryption, you should work with PdfFormatProvider.
 When such a document is passed to PDF Stream Processing, the PdfFileSource class throws a NotSupportedEncryptionException to notify you.